Birding and Wildlife Tour Sarawak Borneo Malaysia

 - Adventure level: Adventurous, please check "Welcome" page for definition

 Special offer: Included with your trip (one per room) is a copy of the field guide “Birds of Borneo: Brunei, Sabah, Sarawak, and Kalimantan” (Princeton Field Guides) by Susan Myers.
 You will receive this when you reserve your trip so you will have time to study and know the beautiful birds of Sarawak.

 Map of the travel route here: Sarawak Map (opens a new page)

 If you would like to see recent photos click here: Newsletter Archives (opens a new page)

 More photos can be found here: Photo Gallery (opens new page)

 Day 1: Arrival in Kuching, Sarawak

 There are no direct flights to the Kuching International Airport (KCH); most flights depart from Kuala Lumpur (KUL) which is the capitol of Malaysia.
-Flights from the states are overnight and include crossing the international dateline, so be sure to schedule your flight to arrive in Kuching on October 3rd, which is usually two days after the departure date.
+Flights from the states are overnight and include crossing the international dateline, so be sure to schedule your flight to arrive in Kuching on October 3rd, which is usually 1 - 2 days after the departure date.
 You will be greeted at the airport and transported to the hotel in Kuching.
 Activities for the day will depend on your flight arrival.

 Day 2: Kuching